hadjShell/ReactLearningJourney/note.md

 ### Validating User Input

 * Compute the `isValid` logic and render conditionally

 * Always add `onSubmit` validation

 * Validating input on every key stoke via `state`
   * Errors may be shown too early

 * Validating input upon lost focus
-  * `OnBlue={handleInputBlur}`
+  * `OnBlur={handleInputBlur}`
   * Errors may not disappear when the user starts to type again

   > Combining validating on key stoke and lost focus is a good pattern

 * Validating input upon form submission

 * Validating input via built-in validation `props`
   * `type`, `required`, etc.

   > Combining custom and built-in validation logic is also a good pattern

 ### Building Custom Solutions